 Very small adjustments can affect engine performance.
-It is important to turn the screw a very small amount per adjustment and test performance before making further adjustments.
-Each adjustment should be no more than the width of the slot in the adjusting screw.
+It is important to make slight adjustments and test performance before proceeding.
+Each adjustment should be no more than 1/16 of a turn.

-- Turn both of the mixture screws counterclockwise until they stop.
-Do not attempt to adjust the screw beyond the stops as damage can occur. - Turn idle speed screw clockwise 1/2 turn. - Start the engine and operate for three (3) minutes to warm up.
+- Turn both of the mixture adjustments clockwise until they stop.
+Do not overtighten as damage to the needle seats will occur. - Turn both mixture adjustments counterclockwise one full turn. - Turn the idle speed adjustment clockwise until it stops.
+Now turn counterclockwise 4-1/2 turns. - If engine fails to start after performing carburetor presets, the unit may be flooded.
+Review the "Difficult Starting" section of the manual.
+If problems continue, call the 1-800 number listed on the front cover of this manual for further assistance. - Start the engine and operate for three (3) minutes to warm up.
 Go to "Adjusting Procedure."

-ADJUSTING PROCEDURE

-IDLE SPEED ADJUSTMENT
+ADJUSTING PROCEDURE IDLE SPEED ADJUSTMENT "T"

-- · Allow the warm engine to idle. - Adjust the Idle Speed Screw until the engine continues to run without stalling and without the chain moving. - -Turn screw clockwise to increase engine speed if engine stalls or dies. - -Turn screw counterclockwise to slow engine down and/or to keep the chain from turning. - No further adjustments are necessary if chain does not move at idle speed and if performance is satisfactory.
+- · Allow the warm engine to idle. - Adjust the Idle Speed until the engine continues to run without stalling and without the chain moving. - Turn clockwise to increase engine speed if engine stalls or dies. - Turn counterclockwise to slow engine down and/or to keep the chain from turning. - No further adjustments are necessary if chain does not move at idle speed and if performance is satisfactory.

-LOW SPEED MIXTURE ADJUSTMENT
+LOW SPEED MIXTURE ADJUSTMENT "L"

-- Allow engine to idle. - Turn the Low Speed Mixture Screw slowly clockwise until the RPM starts to drop.
-Note the position. - Turn the Low Speed Mixture Screw slowly counterclockwise until the RPM speeds up and starts to drop again.
-Note the position. - Set the Low Speed Mixture Screw at the midpoint between the two positions.
+- · Allow engine to idle. - Turn the Low Speed Mixture Adjustment slowly clockwise until the RPM starts to drop.
+Note the position. - Turn the Low Speed Mixture Adjustment slowly counterclockwise until the RPM speeds up and starts to drop again.
+Note the position. - Set the Low Speed Mixture at the midpoint between the two positions.

-HIGH SPEED MIXTURE ADJUSTMENT
+HIGH SPEED MIXTURE ADJUSTMENT "H"

-IMPORTANT: DO NOT OPERATE ENGINE AT FULL THROTTLE FOR PROLONGED PERIODS WHILE MAKING HIGH SPEED ADJUSTMENTS AS DAMAGE TO THE ENGINE CAN OCCUR.
+IMPORTANT: DO NOT OPERATE ENGINE AT FULL

+THROTTLE FOR PROLONGED PERIODS WHILE MAKING HIGH SPEED ADJUSTMENTS AS DAMAGE TO THE

+ENGINE CAN OCCUR.

-- · Make a test cut. - Based on performance of the saw while cutting, adjust the high speed mixture screw in 1/16 turn increments as follows: - Clockwise if saw smokes or loses power in the out.
-Do not adjust for best power by sound or speed, but judge by how well the saw performs in the cut. - -Counterclockwise if the saw has speed while out of the cut, but dies in the cut or lacks power while cutting. - Repeat the test cut. - Continue with 1/16 turn adjustments until the saw performance is acceptable while cutting. - After completing adjustments, check for acceleration.
+- · Make a test cut. - Based on performance of the saw while cutting, adjust the high speed mixture in 1/16 turn increments as follows: - Clockwise if saw loses power in the cut.
+Do not adjust for best power by sound or speed, but judge by how well the saw performs in the cut. - Counterclockwise if the saw has speed while out of the cut, but dies in the cut or lacks power while cutting. - · Repeat the test cut. - Continue with 1/16 turn adjustments until the saw performance is acceptable while cutting. - · After completing adjustments, check for acceleration.